-In many cases, video signals are automatically resized to fit on your screen when Auto is selected as the Aspect setting.
-If you're viewing images through the Input A or B port, you may need to change the size of the image (or aspect ratio) by pressing the Aspect button on the remote control.
+Composite and S-video signals are sized automatically to fit on your screen when Auto is selected as the Aspect setting.
+If you're viewing a component video signal, you may need to change the size of the image (or aspect ratio) by pressing the Aspect button on the remote control.

-- If your video source is connected to the projector's HDMI, S-Video, or Video port, select Auto to automatically display your image in the correct size. - If the Auto option is unavailable (when the source is connected to the Input A or B port), you'll most likely want to choose one of these settings:
+- If your video source is connected to the projector's Video or S-Video port, select Auto to automatically display your image in the correct size. - If the Auto option is unavailable (when the source is connected to the Input A or B port), you'll most likely want to choose one of these settings: